Raja-Rajeswari-Javvadi/problem-solving-in-python/README.md

 | 98   | First non-repeating character                       | 🔴 Advanced   | ⬜ Not Started  |              |
 | 99   | Longest increasing subsequence                      | 🔴 Advanced   | ⬜ Not Started  |              |
 | 100  | Dijkstra’s algorithm for shortest path              | 🔴 Advanced   | ⬜ Not Started  |              |
+> _"Every expert was once a beginner who didn’t quit."_ 💪

+---

+## 🧠 Why I’m Doing This

+- To develop **core logic and thinking**
+- To prepare for **interviews & technical rounds**
+- To maintain a **daily problem-solving habit**
+- To create a **solid Python reference** for myself and others

+  ---

+## 🌟 Let’s Connect

+If you found this helpful, give it a ⭐
+Feel free to follow along, suggest improvements, or contribute more problems!

+---